Visiting/moving from interstate

 - Hold a current licence that is not suspended or cancelled (you cannot drive on your interstate licence if you are disqualified from driving or your driving privileges are withdrawn).

-If you live and work in WA, or intend to take up permanent residence, you are no longer considered to be a visitor.
+If you are in WA to live here permanently, or intend to take up permanent residence, you are no longer considered to be a visitor.
 You must apply for a WA driver's licence within 3 months of becoming a WA resident or replace your interstate learnerís permit with a WA learner's permit.

 Note: Spouses, dependants and eligible family members of Australian Defence Force (ADF) personnel are authorised to drive in Western Australia (WA) on their existing interstate driver's licences, provided their interstate driver's licence remains valid and their authority to drive has not been revoked.